The Henry Ford: Greenfield Village

-Greenfield Village, the outdoor living history museum section of the Henry Ford complex, was (along with the adjacent Henry Ford Museum) dedicated in 1929 and opened to the public in June 1933.
+In 1929, Greenfield Village, the outdoor living history museum section of the Henry Ford complex, along with the adjacent Henry Ford Museum, was dedicated.
+It opened to the public in June 1933.
 It was the first outdoor museum of its type in the nation, and served as a model for subsequent outdoor museums.

 Patrons enter at the gate, passing by the Josephine Ford Memorial Fountain and Benson Ford Research Center.
 Nearly one hundred historical buildings were moved to the property from their original locations and arranged in a "village" setting.
 The museum's intent is to show how Americans have lived and worked since the founding of the country.

 The Village includes buildings from the 17th century to the present, many of which are staffed by costumed interpreters who conduct period tasks such as farming, sewing and cooking.
 A collection of craft buildings such as pottery, glass-blowing, and tin shops provide demonstrations while producing materials used in the Village and for sale.

 The Village features costumed and plain-clothed presenters to tell stories and convey information about the attractions.
 Some of these presenters are seasonal, such as the "games on the green" presenters who only operate in the summer.
 Greenfield Village has 240 acres (970,000 m^{2}) of land of which only 90 acres (360,000 m^{2}) are used for the attraction, the rest being forest, river and extra pasture for the sheep and horses.

 Village homes, buildings, and attractions include: